Jonathan Hunt (New Zealand politician): High Commissioner to the United Kingdom

+As a list MP, his vacant parliamentary seat was filled by the next available candidate on the Labour Party list, Lesley Soper.

-Some controversy arose in mid-2005, when recently after he arrived in London, Hunt was told publicly by the New Zealand Prime Minister Helen Clark that he could not apply for the U.K pension as it was not appropriate given his position of New Zealand High Commissioner and the fact that he was already collecting a New Zealand parliamentary pension.
+Some controversy arose in mid-2005, when not long after he arrived in London, Hunt was told publicly by the New Zealand Prime Minister Helen Clark that he could not apply for the U.K. pension as it was not appropriate given his position of New Zealand High Commissioner and the fact that he was already collecting a New Zealand parliamentary pension.

-On 21 November 2007 the New Zealand Foreign Minister, Winston Peters, announced that the next High Commissioner to London would be Derek Leask from March 2008.
+On 21 November 2007, the New Zealand Foreign Minister, Winston Peters, announced that the next High Commissioner to London would be Derek Leask from March 2008.

 Personal life

-Hunt is the patron of the University of Auckland Debating Society.
-He is a lifelong enthusiast for the sport of cricket and was an administrator for the sport for many years.
+Hunt never married or had any children.
+In a 2005 interview he stated not doing so was his biggest regret, thinking that splitting his life between Auckland and Wellington would be an unfair burden to be foisted upon family members.
+Hunt was the patron of the University of Auckland Debating Society.
+He was a lifelong enthusiast of the sport of cricket and was an administrator of the sport for many years.
+He was a fan of classical music.

+Hunt died on 8 March 2024, at the age of 85.

 Honours

-In 1977, Hunt was awarded the Queen Elizabeth II Silver Jubilee Medal, and in 1990 he received the New Zealand 1990 Commemoration Medal.
-In the 2005 New Year Honours, Hunt was appointed as a Member of the Order of New Zealand.
+In 1977, Hunt was awarded the Queen Elizabeth II Silver Jubilee Medal and in 1990, the New Zealand 1990 Commemoration Medal.
+In the 2005 New Year Honours, Hunt was appointed a Member of the Order of New Zealand.

 Documentary

-Hunt was also the subject of a documentary, "Father of the House", directed by Simon Burgin and Xavier Forde, which was filmed in Wellington in 2005.
-The film was a finalist in the DocNZ film festival in the same year.
-It has also been regularly screened on the Documentary Channel on Sky Television since 2006.
+Hunt was also the subject of a documentary, Father of the House, directed by Simon Burgin and Xavier Forde, which was filmed in Wellington in 2005.